Connect with others who understand.

 • Electrocautery, a procedure that helps stop bleeding during surgery

-• Transcutaneous electrical nerve stimulation, which is used to treat pain
+• Transcutaneous electrical nerve stimulation (TENS), used to treat pain

-6. A Pacemaker Can Introduce New Everyday Challenges
+7. A Pacemaker Can Bring New Everyday Challenges

-Although a pacemaker is likely to improve your quality of life, it’s important to understand that there may also be drawbacks.
+While a pacemaker is likely to improve your quality of life, you may also experience minor challenges in daily life.

 Some people living with pacemakers have trouble sleeping and report discomfort.
-This can be made worse when you’re staying somewhere new and sleeping in an unfamiliar bed.
-Sleeplessness or discomfort may mean that your pacemaker isn’t situated in quite the right spot.
-If you experience these symptoms, it’s a good idea to discuss having a pacemaker position correction procedure with your cardiologist.
+This can be made worse when staying somewhere new and sleeping in an unfamiliar bed.
+Sleeplessness or discomfort may mean that your pacemaker isn’t placed in quite the right spot.
+If you experience these symptoms, you should discuss having a pacemaker position correction procedure with your cardiologist.

 Some people have reported feeling irritated and impatient after having their pacemaker implanted, which can make day-to-day life difficult.
-You should talk to your health care provider at follow-up visits if you feel this way after your procedure.
+If you feel this way after your procedure, talk to your healthcare provider at follow-up visits.

-If you’re thinking about the pros and cons of getting a pacemaker, talk to your cardiologist.
-Your doctor knows your medical history, including other health conditions, and they’re aware of your lifestyle considerations, so they can help you make an informed decision.
+If you’re thinking about whether a pacemaker is right for you, talk to your cardiologist.
+Your doctor knows your medical history, including other health conditions, and they’re aware of your lifestyle and goals, so they can help you make an informed decision.

-Your cardiology team can also help you sort out all of these different types of pacemakers and choose the one that’s best for you so you make the best decision to improve your health and help you maintain your quality of life.
+Your cardiology team can also help you understand the different types of pacemakers and choose the one that’s best for you.
+Having the right device can support your heart function and improve your overall quality of life.

 Talk With Others Who Understand

-MyHeartDiseaseTeam is the social network for people with heart disease and their loved ones.
-On MyHeartDiseaseTeam, more than 52,000 members come together to ask questions, talk about heart health, and share their stories with others who understand life with heart disease.
+On MyHeartDiseaseTeam, the social network for people with heart disease and their loved ones, members come together to ask questions, talk about heart health, and share their stories with others who understand life with heart disease.

 A MyHeartDiseaseTeam Member